All Episodes

 They want you to think Bush is spying on you rather than spying on foreign interests.

-So while they've said no profiling in airports, can't do that, that's why you grandmothers and two-year-olds get security wanted out there, and Sahib goes strolling through untouched.
+Why you grandmothers and two-year-olds get security wanded out there and Sahib goes strolling through untouched.

-You've got Gore over there saying we're mistreating Arabs, and all of a sudden, we can't let them buy our ports.
+You've got Gore over there saying we're mistreating Arabs, and all of a sudden we can't let them buy our ports.

 Where's the threat?

-The debit you Democrats are really puzzling.
+You Democrats are really puzzling.

-I I can understand conservative fear and opposition to this, but the Democrats, this is the first sign since uh about four days after 9-11 that I get the sense from them they think that we have an enemy in these people.
+I can understand conservative fear and opposition to this, but the Democrats, this is the first sign since about four days after 9-11 that I get the sense from them.

-It is ridiculous to say you're taking secret steps to make sure it's okay for a nation that had ties to 9-11 to take over part of our port operations and many of our largest ports.
+It is ridiculous to say you're taking secret steps to make sure it's okay for a nation that had ties to 9-11 to take over part of our port operations in many of our largest ports.

 This has to stop.